RohitKonga/CODSOFT/README.md

 # **Codsoft**
 **Description:**
 Welcome to the Codsoft Internship Ui & Ux Repository!
 Here, you'll find a showcase of my journey and achievements during the internship, featuring hands-on projects of Ui & Ux.
-Dive into the realm of predictive analytics and classification with the following projects:

 1. **Sign Up**